Supporting Neurodiverse Students Through Course Design

 Conclusion

-Following course design best practices that minimize ambiguity and distraction and provide clarity, support for comprehension and flexibility can help students thrive in your course.
+Following course design best practices that minimize ambiguity and distraction and provide clarity, support for comprehension and flexibility can help all students thrive in your course.

 Resources